Overview

 • Pronunciation: /ˈklæsɪkəl ˈlæŋɡwɪdʒ ˈsteɪtəs/

-• Definition: A designation granted by the Government of India (since 2004) to languages that meet criteria of high antiquity (recorded history of 1,500-2,000 years), a body of ancient literature considered a heritage, and an original literary tradition distinct from borrowed influences; as of October 2024, 11 languages hold this status: Tamil, Sanskrit, Telugu, Kannada, Malayalam, Odia, Marathi, Pali, Prakrit, Assamese, and Bengali.
+• Definition: A designation granted by the Government of India (since 2004) to languages that meet criteria of high antiquity (recorded history of 1,500-2,000 years), a body of ancient literature considered a heritage, and knowledge texts with epigraphical evidence — with the literary tradition distinct from its current form (criteria revised July 2024); as of October 2024, 11 languages hold this status: Tamil, Sanskrit, Telugu, Kannada, Malayalam, Odia, Marathi, Pali, Prakrit, Assamese, and Bengali.

 • Context: Tamil was the first Classical Language (2004), followed by Sanskrit (2005), Telugu and Kannada (2008), Malayalam and Odia (2013), and five more in October 2024 (Marathi, Pali, Prakrit, Assamese, Bengali); benefits include international awards for scholars, a Centre of Excellence, and a University Chair.